Thích Quảng Đức: Day of the act

 On 10 June 1963, US correspondents were informed that "something important" would happen the following morning on the road outside the Cambodian embassy in Saigon.
-Most of the reporters disregarded the message, since the Buddhist crisis had at that point been going on for more than a month, and the next day only a few journalists turned up, including David Halberstam of The New York Times and Malcolm Browne, the Saigon bureau chief for the Associated Press (AP).
+Most of the reporters disregarded the message, since the Buddhist crisis had at that point been going on for more than a month, and the next day only a few journalists turned up, including David Halberstam of The New York Times and Malcolm Browne, the Saigon bureau chief for the Associated Press.
 Quảng Đức arrived as part of a procession that had begun at a nearby pagoda.
 Around 350 monks and nuns marched in two phalanxes, preceded by an Austin Westminster sedan, carrying banners printed in both English and Vietnamese.
 They denounced the Diệm government and its policy towards Buddhists, demanding that it fulfill its promises of religious equality.
 Another monk offered himself, but Quảng Đức's seniority prevailed.

 The act occurred at the intersection of Phan Đình Phùng Boulevard (now Nguyễn Đình Chiểu Street) and Lê Văn Duyệt Street (now Cách Mạng Tháng Tám Street), a few blocks southwest of the Presidential Palace (now the Reunification Palace).
 Quảng Đức emerged from the car along with two other monks.
 One placed a cushion on the road while the second opened the trunk and took out a five-gallon petrol can.
 As the marchers formed a circle around him, Quảng Đức sat down in the traditional Buddhist meditative lotus position on the cushion.
 A colleague emptied the contents of the petrol container over Quảng Đức's head.
-Quảng Đức rotated a string of wooden prayer beads and recited the words Nam mô A Di Đà Phật ("Homage to Amitābha Buddha") before striking a match and dropping it on himself.
+Quảng Đức rotated a string of wooden prayer beads and recited the words Nam mô A Di Đà Phật (homage to Amitābha) (Note: Nianfo devotional chant expressing reverence and refuge in Amitābha (A Di Đà Phật), one of the main Buddhas of Pure Land Buddhist teachings within Vietnam.) before striking a match and dropping it on himself.
 Flames consumed his robes and flesh, and black oily smoke emanated from his burning body.

-Quảng Đức's last words before his self-immolation were documented in a letter he had left:
+Quảng Đức's last words before his death were documented in a letter he had left:

-"Before closing my eyes and moving towards the vision of the Buddha, I respectfully plead to President Ngô Đình Diệm to take a mind of compassion towards the people of the nation and implement religious equality to maintain the strength of the homeland eternally.
-I call the venerables, reverends, members of the sangha and the lay Buddhists to organize in solidarity to make sacrifices to protect Buddhism."
+Before closing my eyes and moving towards the vision of the Buddha, I respectfully plead to President Ngô Đình Diệm to take a mind of compassion towards the people of the nation and implement religious equality to maintain the strength of the homeland eternally.
+I call the venerables, reverends, members of the sangha and the lay Buddhists to organize in solidarity to make sacrifices to protect Buddhism.